pac9/pac9.github.io/README.md

 This was a solo project built in Ruby using Sinatra and PostgresSQL to interact with the database.
 We were given one week to build this project with a presentation provided to the class at the end of the week.
 This project was undertaken in Week 5 for the course.

-During the making of the project we had to demonstrate that:
+During the making of the project I had to demonstrate that:
 - the app had been built to fit the needs of the end user
 - ensure the online app could read, updated, and delete items in the database
 - the principle of OOP and clean code were being practised